BirknerAlex/hacs_1komma5grad/README.md

 # 1KOMMA5GRAD Home Assistant Integration

-> Warning: This integration is still in development and not yet ready for production use.

-This is a custom integration for [Home Assistant](https://www.home-assistant.io/) to integrate 1KOMMA5GRAD into your Home Assistant instance.
+This is a HACS integration for [Home Assistant](https://www.home-assistant.io/) to integrate 1KOMMA5GRAD into your Home Assistant instance.

 This integration is not related to 1KOMMA5GRAD and not officially supported by them.